 Churchill Downs

 Located in south Louisville approximately five miles from downtown Louisville, Churchill Downs is the home of the iconic Kentucky Derby.
-Thoroughbred horse racing takes place each year in two meets: the spring meet, which runs from late April to early July and the fall meet, which opens in late October and closes in late November at the end of Thanksgiving weekend.
+Thoroughbred horse racing takes place each year in two meets: the spring meeting, which runs from late April to early July, and the fall meet, which opens in late October and closes in late November at the end of Thanksgiving weekend.
 The Kentucky Derby is always held on the first Saturday in May.
 Churchill Downs is a Great Place For Vacations.
-The Kentucky Derby Museum, located at Gate 1 of Churchill Downs, features two floors of exhibits and displays which explore the history and traditions of the Kentucky Derby, as well as the history of thoroughbred racing.
-Walking and van guided tours are available.
-The Kentucky Derby Museum is open year round, except it is closed Thanksgiving Day, Christmas Eve and Christmas Day, and Kentucky Derby and Kentucky Oaks Days.
+The Kentucky Derby Museum, located at Gate 1 of Churchill Downs, features two floors of exhibits and displays that explore the history and traditions of the Kentucky Derby, as well as the history of thoroughbred racing.
+Walking and van-guided tours are available.
+The Kentucky Derby Museum is open year-round, except it is closed Thanksgiving Day, Christmas Eve, and Christmas Day, and Kentucky Derby and Kentucky Oaks Days.

 History of Churchill Downs